-Students choose a research topic and presents graduate thesis in three parts.
+Students choose a research topic and present a graduate thesis in three parts.
 A 50-page thesis paper, an accompanying oral presentation and a 60-minute recital of music that is related to the thesis topic.
-Students select a PROD-506 topic and present an abstract to the department head for approval at the end of the fifth quarter.
-The research paper covers the topic in detail and answers questions posed by the student's abstract.
-The recital consists of a performance of repertoire related to the thesis topic and a summary oral presentation of the paper in a lecture/ performance format.
+Students select a topic and present a proposal to the department head for approval at the end of the fourth quarter.
+The thesis research paper covers the topic in detail and answers questions posed by the student's proposal.
+The recital consists of a performance of repertoire related to the thesis topic and a summary oral presentation of the paper in a lecture/performance format.
 The department head supervises.
-A four-member committee consisting of the department head, the private lesson instructor and two members of the Graduate Studies Committee representing the Performance degree majors and one other of the student's choosing evaluates the paper, performance and oral presentation.
-This class consists of a weekly one-hour private lesson and bi-monthly meetings with the student's department head.
+A four-member committee consisting of the department chair, the committee chair chosen by the student and two members of the Graduate Studies Committee, one representing the Performance degree majors chosen by the department chair, and one other of the student's choosing evaluates the paper, performance and oral presentation.
+This class consists of a weekly one-hour private lesson with the committee chair and bimonthly meetings with the student's department chair.